 You must complete a Supplementary Information Form (SIF) if you would like your child to be considered under the Faith criteria.
 The SIF is available from the school and must be returned to the school by 15 January 2022.

-The governors will admit all pupils with an EHC Plan which names the school.
+The governing body will admit children with an Education, Health and Care (EHC) plan which names the school.

-- Children living with their parent(s) or legal guardian(s) in the ecclesiastical parish of St Peter’s, Weston Favell (see residence definition below).
+- Children living with their parent(s)/legal guardian(s) in the ecclesiastical parish of St. Peter’s, Weston Favell (see residence definition below)

 Definition of child’s home address or residence

-Please note – if false or misleading information is used to try and gain a place, this may lead the GB to reject the application or to withdraw the offer of a place.
+If a child lives with separated parents, the home address will be treated as the place where the child sleeps for most of the school week (i.e. Sunday night to Thursday night inclusive).
+If the child spends an equal amount of time at 2 addresses, the parents must decide which address they wish to use as the child’s main address for the application.
+Please note – if false or misleading information is used to try and gain a school place, this may lead the GB to reject the application or to withdraw the offer of a place.

 Definition of sibling